JuliaAnimators/Javis.jl/README.md

 I want to thank a couple of people who helped make this possible.

-- First of all the over thousand contributors of Julia itself.
+- First of all the over thousand contributors of Julia itself
 - [Cormullion](https://github.com/cormullion) the inventor of [Luxor.jl](https://github.com/JuliaGraphics/Luxor.jl)
 - [JuliaGraphics in general](https://github.com/cormullion) who provide the wrapper [Cairo.jl](https://github.com/JuliaGraphics/Cairo.jl) for the [Cairo graphics library](https://www.cairographics.org/)
 - [Jacob Zelko](https://github.com/TheCedarPrince) as the second main developer of this project